lo1gr/interview_questions/probability.md

 #### 20. What is a P-Value ?
-The P value, or calculated probability, is the probability of finding the observed, or more extreme, results when the null hypothesis (H0) of a study question is true.
+In hypothesis test, The P value, or calculated probability, is the probability of finding the observed, or more extreme, results when the null hypothesis (H0) of a study question is true.
 P is also described in terms of rejecting H0 when it is actually true, however, it is not a direct probability of this state.

 Many people decide, before doing a hypothesis test, on a maximum p-value for which they will reject the null hypothesis.
 This value is often denoted α (alpha) and is also called the significance level = Type I error